moj-analytical-services/splink/README.md

 ## What data does Splink work best with?

-Before using Splink, input data should be standardized, with consistent column names and formatting (e.g., lowercased, punctuation cleaned up, etc.).
+Before using Splink, input data should be standardised, with consistent column names and formatting (e.g., lowercased, punctuation cleaned up, etc.).

 Splink performs best with input data containing **multiple** columns that are **not highly correlated**.
 For instance, if the entity type is persons, you may have columns for full name, date of birth, and city.
 If the entity type is companies, you could have columns for name, turnover, sector, and telephone number.